+Some posts here – but not all – include a space for you to leave your own comments.
 Simply write your comment in the provided box.
 You will be asked to leave your email address (unless you are a fellow WordPress blogger) to verify who you are, but this will not appear on the site.

 All comments are sent to a moderation queue to be approved before they show up on the site.
 This is done manually, so might not happen immediately.
 Provided your comment is appropriate for the site and relevant to the blog, it will appear here publicly as soon as I can get to it.